Chiral sound waves in strained Weyl semimetals

-A numerical analysis of the dispersions of the three phonon branches made with the standard parameters of $TaAs$ is shown in Fig. \ref{fig:dispersions}.
-We can distinguish two main regimes of propagation depending on the frequency of propagation $k$.
+A numerical analysis of the dispersions of the three phonon branches made with the standard parameters of TaAs is shown in Fig. \ref{fig:dispersions}.
+There are two main regimes of propagation set by the scale of the momentum~$k$.